-Update: March 18, 2021 – The WWE Network will be shutting down in the US on April 4.
-Its content, and all future WWE streaming content, will be shown on the Peacock streaming service starting today, March 18.
+Update: April 20, 2021 – The WWE Network has now shut down in the US.
+Its content, and all future WWE streaming content, will be shown on the Peacock streaming service.
 Peacock costs $4.99 a month with ads or $9.99 a month without ads.
 WWE Network will still be available to access outside the US.

 Original story: March 25, 2020 – With the coronavirus outbreak keeping people at home, many folks have turned to streaming video services to pass the time.
 One of the biggest forms of entertainment on TV is pro wrestling, and there’s no bigger name in that business than World Wrestling Entertainment or WWE.
 The center of that company’s business is the WWE Network.